 Fly fishing sunglasses – one of the most important items when hitting the water.
-We share opinions on why you should invest in a good pair of polarized sunglasses.
+We share opinions on the best fly fishing sunglasses on the market.

 In this article we want to share our experiences and introduce you to a number of different options concerning lenses and shapes of the best fishing glasses.
 For our test we selected multiple high quality lenses from well known brands such as Costa, Oakley, Smith Optics and Lenz Optics but also included a pair of fly fishing sunglasses that costs a fraction of the well known brands to see how it can keep up.

 We chose different shapes, glass technologies and glass colors.
 The reason behind this was to give you a better overview about what options for fishing sunglasses are out there.
 Polarized glasses are the standard in fishing sunglasses nowadays.
-So up front we want to quickly explain the technology behind the best polarized sunglasses.
+Let’s jump right into the best fly fishing sunglasses on the market.

 Frame color: Matte Translucent Blue